maxtybar/bedrock-agents-cdk/README.md

+> [!CAUTION]
+> This construct is not being maintained and is retired.
+Please refer to the AWS-managed [generative-ai-cdk-constructs](https://github.com/awslabs/generative-ai-cdk-constructs/tree/main) repository.

 > [!NOTE]
-> This is an expiremental construct and is not affiliated with AWS Bedrock team.
-Things can break so do not use in production.
-Currently there is no suppor for `updates` of the construct but it is planned to be added soon.
+> This is an experimental construct and is not affiliated with AWS Bedrock team.
+Things can break so do not use them in production.
+Currently, there is no support for `updates` of the construct but it is planned to be added soon.
 > All classes are under active development and subject to non-backward compatible changes or removal in any future version.
 These are not subject to the Semantic Versioning model.
 This means that while you may use them, you may need to update your source code when upgrading to a newer version of this package.

 # Bedrock Agent and Bedrock Knowledge Base Constructs

-See [API.md](API.md) for more information about construct.
+See [API.md](API.md) for more information about the construct.

-Also see TypeScript deployment examples below.
+Also, see TypeScript deployment examples below.
 All of the examples assume you have appropriate IAM permissions for provisioning resources in AWS.

 # Example - deploy agent only

-This example will create an agent without Action Group and with default IAM role.
+This example will create an agent without Action Group and with the default IAM role.
 If ``agentResourceRoleArn`` is not specified a default IAM role with no policies attached to it will be provisioned for your agent.

 ``` typescript
 import * as cdk from 'aws-cdk-lib';